 If you’ve only ever used stage microphones, chances are you haven’t used a microphone shock mount either.
-Those big basket-looking microphone holders we see so often in studio settings are there for good reason.
+Those big basket-looking microphone holders we see so often in studio settings are there for a good reason.
 Let’s talk about it!

-What is a microphone shock mount and why is it important?
+What is a microphone shock mount, and why is it important?
 A shock mount effectively holds a microphone in place while isolating it from the stand or boom it is attached to.
 This isolation provides protection from shock (mechanically transferred noise) and safely mounts the microphone to its stand or boom arm.

 So now that we know the basics of shock mounts, I’d like to provide you with some extra details about these essential studio hardware pieces.

 What Is A Microphone Shock Mount And Why Is It Important?

 A shock mount (otherwise known as an isolation mount) is designed to hold and isolate a microphone, protecting it from shock.
 What suitable names for this device!

 A shock mount is a mechanical fastener that elastically connects a microphone to a threaded mic stand or boom arm/pole.
 This elastic connection is critical, providing secure mounting for the microphone and, at the same time, the freedom for the microphone to move independently of the mic stand or boom pole.

 The freedom for a microphone to move independently of the stand it is attached to is key.
 It reduces the amount of mechanically transmitted noise (shock) the microphone will be susceptible to.